 - the remuneration in the event of a ban on employment outside the statutory period of maternity leave (maternity pay).

-You can claim German child benefit for your children if:
+You can claim taxable child benefit for your children if:

-- You are citizen of an EU member state, Iceland, Liechtenstein, Norway (EEA countries) or Switzerland,
+- You are a citizen of a member state of the European Union (EU), Iceland, Liechtenstein, Norway or Switzerland,

 Please note: During the first three months after changing your place of residence or establishing your habitual residence in Germany, you are not entitled to child benefit if you have no domestic income during this time.
-This includes income from your work (non-self-employed or self-employed) or income from commercial operations (§ 2 para.
-1 No. 1 to 4 Income Tax Act).
+This includes income from your work (employed or self-employed) or income from business operations.

 You usually receive child benefit for children up until their 18th birthday.
 These include: